10 Top Reasons Why You Should Visit Akagera National Park In Rwanda

 Akagera National Park is the country’s only safari destination.
 With marshes, savannahs, and lakes, it’s a diverse landscape, home to a wealth of wildlife, a new luxury camp, and a solid conservation team.

-Akagera national park offers travelers with a variety of tourist attractions and activities, which together make a complete Rwanda safari package.
+Akagera national park offers travelers a variety of tourist attractions and activities, which together make a complete Rwanda safari package.

 1. Wildlife(Game Drives)